 But dried botanicals is definitely “in” right now.

-It gives you the beauty of real foliage without the short lifespan of fresh flowers, plus they’re more eco-friendly than artificial.
-And you can even dry and preserve them yourself, if you have a great selection of varieties in your own backyard.
+It gives you the natural beauty of real foliage without the short lifespan of fresh flowers, plus they’re more eco-friendly than artificial and are often much cheaper than buying fresh.

 (Affiliate links are provided below.
 Full disclosure here.)

 I brought some dried flowers into our dining room to slightly shift away from summer, but even though they’re sort of “fall”, they really work mostly year-round and add a little life during the cold winter days.

 How to Dry Flowers and Leaves From Your Yard

 A couple times a year, I take a few minutes to forage our yard to dry flowers and preserve leaves to use as home decor in dried flower arrangements.

 We have a huge magnolia tree that works beautifully all year for pretty wreaths and garlands using magnolia leaves.
 And lavender cut from planters and air dried makes the house smell amazing.
 Yay for free greenery!

 Finding the Right Flowers and Leaves to Dry

 - Only choose flowers and leaves without bruises or spots that haven’t turned brown